WRITING STYLE: 3/5

 The fact that it is actually not, is a relief as well as a pain.
-Relief, as the reader is allowed to establish her connection with the person that Bina Ramani actually is, and in the process get to know the intricacies of her personality and mind.
+Relief because the reader is allowed to establish her connection with the person that Bina Ramani actually is, and in the process get to know the intricacies of her personality and mind.

 These chapters, disappointedly, appear to be very defensive.
 To an ignorant reader like me, who had never heard Bina’s name before this book, and who sat down reading without the slightest hint of a preconceived notion or a bias, the last few chapters did nothing but appear like a defending statement or perhaps even a redemptive one.

 Except for the point stated above, or so to say, the rest of the book was quite interesting and frank.
-I liked the beautiful descriptions of the author’s adventures as a child; the fantasy like the connection with the Arabian Sea, the notorious escapades to the fairs and the one big-family-life the author led.
+I liked the beautiful descriptions of the author’s adventures as a child; the fantasy-like the connection with the Arabian Sea, the notorious escapades to the fairs and the one big-family-life the author led.

 The affair with the then famous Bollywood star Shammi Kapoor, and the just about to happen marriage was also one interesting scoop to read about.
-The late night sneak outs on the terrace and the decisive lunch with Raj Kapoor were all very attention-grabbing.
+The late-night sneak outs on the terrace and the decisive lunch with Raj Kapoor were all very attention-grabbing.

 The time after her marriage, especially the one spent in San Francisco, is very vivid and descriptive.

 Just reading those words, made me transcend time and I could easily visualise how she must have looked back then; a lone ranger, sari-clad among the hippies of that bygone era, living a lonesome but intriguing life.

 What I also liked was, the author’s sheer will-power and the attitude of never buckling down to the challenges which life presented to her every now and then.